Sandeepreddy98/Netflix-GPT/README.md

 - Signout from the application
 - Moved OnAuthChanged to common place i.e header component
 - Unsubscribed OnAuthChanged when component unmounts.
+- TMDB for movie data which gives API
+- Created moviesSlice for adding it to redux store

 ## Features